HBM/node-jet/examples/todo/README.md

 both listen on the same port.
 If required, the Daemon may run on a different port or even on another machine.

-Next we will provide the Todo-App service, by creating a [Peer](https://github.com/lipp/node-jet/blob/master/doc/peer.md) and connecting it to the Daemon.
+Next I will provide the Todo-App service, by creating a [Peer](https://github.com/lipp/node-jet/blob/master/doc/peer.md) and connecting it to the Daemon.
-But first we have to understand the basic of Jet's core components: **States** and **Methods**.
+But first it is necessary to understand the basics of Jet's core components: **States** and **Methods**.

 ### Jet Methods Primer